List of The Green Green Grass characters: Ray

 Ray (Nigel Harrison) – Ray is Beth's father and landlord of the local pub.
 Ray hates Tyler, as he believes that his daughter could have done better.
 He first appeared in the episode "Testing Times" and appeared in another ten episodes since.
 He is known for temper tantrums in extreme circumstances, such as the misunderstanding in From Here to Paternity, when he thinks that Boycie is calling his daughter 'a bitch' and when he says 'take a close look – it's a dog'.
 Ray also uses Blackmail on Boycie.
 Saying that if Tyler stops seeing Beth, he would show a humiliating photo of Boycie to everyone.
 Ray is good friends with Llewellyn, as the two share a Welsh heritage and nationalist leanings.

 The Driscoll Brothers

 Danny and Tony (Roy Marsden and Christopher Ryan) – First seen in "Little Problems" in Only Fools and Horses, the brothers cause Boycie to make a drastic escape to the countryside in an attempt to avoid them.
-They appeared in the 2005 Christmas Special, "One Flew Over the Cuckoo Clock" but they did not manage to kill him.
-They made their third ever appearance in "Brothers and Sisters" when they finally found Boycie and made him a deal.
-They made their latest appearance in the series four episode, "Home Brew" which aired on 15 January 2009.
+They appeared in the 2005 Christmas Special, "One Flew Over the Cuckoo Clock", tracking Boycie to a cabin in Switzerland but failing to locate him as heavy snowstorms had prevented Boycie from travelling, and ending up arrested by Swiss police along with four wanted international con artists who had intended to swindle Boycie, though the brothers were released shortly afterwards.
+They later appeared in "Brothers and Sisters" when they finally found Boycie via Marlene's sister Pertunia, though they allowed him to live in exchange for Boycie burying a chest of theirs on his land.
+They made their last appearance in the series four episode, "Home Brew", in which they were on the run from the Bratva following a deal gone wrong and returned to Boycie's farm to retrieve their chest, which was revealed to be filled with five million Spanish pesetas, the brothers' intended pension once they had fled to Spain, unaware that Spain's currency had changed to the Euro and that five million pesetas would actually be worth very little.